DoctorLogicProduct/dltest/_drafts/2019-03-05-doctors-online-reputation.md

 ---
-post_title: Reputation Management for Doctors in a Digital World
+post_title: How Doctors Manage Their Reputation in a Digital World
 date: 2019-03-05T06:00:00.000+00:00
 post_author: Keisha Dunstan
 tags: